ryrob30/mobile-services.en/help/ios/messaging-main/messaging/in-apps-ts.md

 * **Is the message live?**

   Check on the list view on the Manage In-App Message page in the Status column, and verify if it is live.

-* **Double check the traits/trigger sections.**

-  Verify assumptions in data for traits/trigger in Bloodhound.
-Validate the hits in Bloodhound.
-For more information, see [View Hits](https://marketing.adobe.com/resources/help/en_US/mobile/bloodhound/view_hits.html) in Bloodhound documentation for a screen shot that displays the SDK version.

-  >[!IMPORTANT]
-  >
-  >As of April 30, 2017, Adobe Bloodhound has been sunset.
-Starting on May 1, 2017, no additional enhancements and no additional Engineering or Adobe Expert Care support will be provided.

 * **Look at *show once*, *show always*, *show offline* settings on the Audience tab.**